rmemminger/afd-ccc/README.md

 | Twitter        | 1,880 | 54,592  |
 | Telegram       | 766   | 41,487  |
 | **Total**      | **6,509** | **450,354** |

-## Version

-This is Version 2.0 of the corpus, as of September 2025.
-Changes from Version 1.0 to 2.0 are as follows:
-- Minimum text length reduced from >8 tokens excl. stop words to >=10 tokens incl. stop words
-- CC topic filtering process changed from rudimentary keyword search to automated classification with an XGBoost classifier trained for the task
-- Added filtered tweets (inly tweet IDs could be supplied)
-- Tokenisation now removes punctuation and retains stop words

-The [thesis document](Thesis-Memminger.pdf) contains detailed documentation of the topic filtering process in Version 2.0.

-Version 1.0, as of May 30, 2025, and as it was presented at ACL 2025, is also contained as an archive in `data`.

 ## Citation
 To cite this corpus, please cite the paper which presented version 1.0 of the corpus.